WilliamDormer/3DMenuVisualization/README.md

 conda create --prefix ./env -f environment.yml
 ```

+> Note that this `environment.yml` contains updated dependencies compared to the original implementations.
+The environment files supplied by the original papers were insufficient to replicate their environments.

 ### Troubleshooting

 If you run into errors with setting up the environment or running the models, refer to the [Troubleshooting guide](./docs/TROUBLESHOOTING.md)